 NYC Guardianship Attorney

 In general, guardianship is an arrangement where the Court gives an individual or, in some cases, an organization, the legal right to make decisions on behalf of, and for the benefit of another person, who is no longer able to make those decisions and is unable to sign a Power of Attorney.
 A NYC Guardianship Attorney can help you apply for guardianship over a loved one.
 A NYC Guardianship Attorney can also assist you with the creation of Supplemental Needs Trusts and help you with your Elder Law needs, which includes Medicaid Planning.

-How do You know when You, or Somebody You know, may Need a Guardian or benefit from a NYC Guardianship Attorney?
+How do You know when you Need a Guardian or a NYC Guardianship Attorney?

 A Guardian may be necessary if: